 Intravenous Vitamin TherapyRequest An AppointmentCall UsKey Benefits Immediate action from IV administration Achieves higher levels in the body than oral…

-They are plant-based compounds produced in a lab to match the chemical structure of your own natural hormones.
+They are compounds produced in a lab to match the chemical structure of your own natural hormones.
 Bioidentical hormone therapy is often called “natural hormone therapy” because bio-identical hormones act in the body just like the hormones we produce.
 Testosterone, progesterone, and two forms of estrogen, estradiol, and estriol may be used either alone in treatment or in combination.

 As we age, both men and women develop hormonal imbalance and suffer from declining levels of hormones.
 Women suffer menopause and men suffer andropause.
 The result is similar for both sexes,

 - Muscular weakness, loss of lean body mass, loss of bone mass, increased cholesterol

 - Increased joint pain, muscle stiffness, decreased coordination

 - Increased fat in the abdominal/chest area, weight gain

 - Decreased body hair, wrinkles, sagging skin

 - Mental and physical fatigue, lethargy, lack of motivation, decreased concentration